-NATIONAL REGULATORY REGIME SUMMARY APPLICABILITY TO THE PROJECT empowerment in Namibia.
-Labour Act, No. 11 of 2007 The proposed project will comply with stringent health and safety policies, including the compulsory use of specific PPE in designated areas to ensure adequate protection against health and safety risks.
+NATIONAL SUMMARY APPLICABILITY TO THE PROJECT REGULATORY REGIME No. 11 of 2007 relating to the Occupational Health & Safety provisions of Employees at Work promulgated in terms of Section 101 of the Labour Act, No. 6 of 1992 - GN156, GG 1617 of 1 August 1997) with stringent health and safety policies, including the compulsory use of specific PPE in designated areas to ensure adequate protection against health and safety risks.
 Proper storage and labelling of hazardous substances are required.
-The project will ensure employees in charge of and working with hazardous substances needs to be aware of the specific hazardous substances in order not to compromise worker and environmental safety.
+The project will ensure employees in charge of ensure employees in charge of and working with hazardous substances needs to be aware of the specific hazardous substances in order not to compromise worker and environmental safety.